Crying, Waiting, Hoping: The Story of Buddy Holly's Last Tour

 It also covers the legal issues which have affected Buddy Holly's legacy and reassesses the often-overlooked talents of Ritchie Valens and The Big Bopper.

-It features interviews with the members of Holly's band, guitarist Tommy Allsup and drummer Carl Bunch [interviewed before he died in March 2011]; as well as contributions from Crickets' drummer Jerry "J.I" Allison and guitarist Sonny Curtis.
+It features interviews with the members of Holly's band, guitarist Tommy Allsup and drummer Carl Bunch, as well as contributions from Crickets' drummer Jerry "J.I" Allison and guitarist Sonny Curtis.

 There are also memories and thoughts on Buddy from Paul McCartney, George Harrison, Keith Richards, Don Everly, Hank Marvin, Carl Perkins, Bobby Vee, Little Richard, Los Lobos, Tony Hicks of The Hollies, Mike Pender of the Searchers, Maria Elena Holly and Don Mclean.

-This documentary was first broadcast on Radio 2 in January 2009.
+First broadcast on BBC Radio 2 in January 2009.